AdrBog/MorePoints/docs/FTP_client.md

 # Connecting to an external FTP server

-You do not need to run **server.py** to use More Points.

-More Points can connect to other FTP servers, in this article you will learn how to do that.
+In this article you will learn how to create and configure a "point" to connect to an FTP server.

 > [!IMPORTANT]
 > You will obviously need to know the user credentials of the FTP server you want to connect to first.